omeka/classic-enduser/docs/Content/Collections.md

 1. Click on the "Collections" tab in the left navigation bar from the Dashboard.
 Any collections you have created will be listed on the `admin/collections` page.
 1. To create a new collection, click, "Add a Collection".
 1. You may assign a full complement of Dublin Core metadata to any collection, or simply create a title and description.
-1. The Dublin Core Extended plugin and the VRA Core plugin will also offer more fields to describe collections.
 1. To make your collection public, check the "Public" box under the "Add Collection" button.
 1. Likewise, to feature your collection, check "Feature".
 1. When you are finished adding metadata, click the "Add Collection" button to save it.